Frequently Asked Questions

 6. There are a number of organizations that register or certify therapy dogs -- can I go through any organization?

-A Fair Shake works with dogs that are registered by Pet Partners or teams certified by The Good Dog Foundation.
+A Fair Shake works with dogs that are registered by Pet Partners or certified by The Good Dog Foundation.
 Dogs registered with other organizations are considered individually.

 Working with children is especially stressful; all dog teams are individually vetted to ensure a good fit with A Fair Shake for Youth.